waqarsaleem/waqarsaleem.github.io/sale.md

 ---

-# 🚗 Toyota Corolla Altis 1.6 Automatic – 2020 Model
+## 🚗 Toyota Corolla Altis 1.6 Automatic – 2020 Model

  **For Sale: Toyota Corolla Altis 1.6 Automatic – 2020 Model (BSL-122)**
 A well-maintained **Toyota Corolla Altis 1.6L Automatic (2020)**, registered in **November 2020** in **Sindh**, with **clear CPLC and safe custody status**.
 This elegant **silver saloon** combines style, reliability, and comfort, making it perfect for city drives and longer journeys alike.

 This vehicle has been kept in excellent condition and is up-to-date with tax and registration.
 It's a reliable choice for personal or family use.

+**Note:** Will be delivered in early to mid July

 **Price:** PKR 5M
 [📸 View Facebook Album](https://www.facebook.com/media/set/?set=a.10171370675650591)